 Scholarships and Grants

 A grant is a need-based award that does not have to be paid back.
 Federal Pell Grants are available to undergraduate students and provide a foundation to which other forms of financial aid may be added.
 To determine if you are eligible, the U.S. Department of Education uses a standard formula, established by Congress, to evaluate the information you report on the FAFSA.
-The maximum Pell Grant award for 2013-2014 is estimated to be $5,645.
+The maximum Pell Grant awarded for 2014-2015 is estimated to be $5,730.